cacodcar/cacodcar.github.io/_posts/2020-8-15-SmallPRNG.md

 Source:[LCG Wikipedia](https://en.wikipedia.org/wiki/Linear_congruential_generator)

-### Now the question is, will this effect my application?
-I am using a different prng, will this effect my results?
+### Now the question is, will this effect your application?
+How do you know if your results are dependent on the behaviour of the specific prng you are using?

 I wrote SmallPRNG, a small header library in C++ to answer this question.
 It lets the user swap in different prng implementations into a templated interface.